moby/moby/docs/installation/mac.md

 To run a Docker container, you:

-* create a new (or start an existing) Docker virtual machine
+* create a new (or start an existing) virtual machine that runs Docker.
 * switch your environment to your new VM
 * use the `docker` client to create, load, and manage containers